goodop/api.imjustgood.com/README.md

    const result = imjustgood.youtube(query);
    console.log(result);
    ```
-### Tiktok
+### Tiktok Profile
-For TikTok content, use the tiktok method.
+For TikTok content, use the `tiktok` method.
 Pass the TikTok username as the parameter.

    ```javascript
    // Example: Get TikTok content